Neil Gorsuch on Supreme Court to add bigger cases

 In their first go-around last week, the justices allowed part of the 90-day halt on visitors from six majority-Muslim countries to take effect.
 If Mr. Trump uses the time to come up with a new vetting plan, as he said when he issued the order, then the travel limits could expire by the time the court convenes in October.

-“By then, [the administration] may have had the chance to do that analysis and come up with a totally different approach,” said Ms. Severino.
+“By then, [the administration] may have had the chance to do that analysis and come up with a totally different approach,” Ms. Severino said.

 Michael Moreland, a law professor at Villanova University, said a political gerrymandering case from Wisconsin also could have high impact.